 12. How many fundamental approaches are there to control air pollution?

-13. Why industries location plays an important role with concern to environment?
+13. Why industries location plays an important role with concern to the environment?

 a) To get more output from industries

 b) To clear the forests in order to build the industries